 Even when these theories are disproved, nobody really cares least of all the company who has made a lot of money, and everyone just moves on to whatever the next trend is.

-For a while every other framebuilder followed suit, because it saved a tremendous amount of time, but the frames did not cost any less.
+For a while every other framebuilder followed suit, because it saved a tremendous amount of time.
 (Which was of course the real reason.)
-Cinelli had stumbled on an incredibly simple way to cut labor costs; then actually sold the idea to the consumer as a benefit.
+Cinelli had stumbled on an incredibly simple way to cut labor costs, then actually sold the idea to the consumer as a benefit.

 At the time Cinelli charged double what anyone else did for a frame.
-There is a psychology of it costs more, therefore it must be better.
+The psychology was, it costs more, and therefore it must be better.
 Also if it costs more you win the one-upmanship game.
 A psychology that is still being played out in today’s high end bicycle market.

 Weight saving is always an easy sale to the bicycle enthusiast.
 Push weight saving to its limits and in the case of a frame, it becomes flexible.
 Then you sell the idea that a flexible frame is an actual benefit to the rider.
 The big question here is, “How much flex?”
-Aluminum for example makes a very strong and lightweight frame; however, it has little or no flexing qualities.
+Aluminum for example makes a very strong and lightweight frame.
+However, it has little or no flexing qualities.

 Back when I built frames they were made by brazing a high tensile steel tube into a lugged joint.
 In the case of Columbus, the tubes were heat treated and were like a very strong steel spring.
-When you heated the tubes to braze the joint you actually softened the tubes, thereby losing a little of the strength.
+When the framebuilder heated the tubes to braze the joint it actually softened the tubes, thereby losing a tiny amount of the strength, and spring qualities.

 This is why steel tubes are butted, (Greater wall thickness at each end.) so there is still adequate strength left after the joint is made.
-The trick is to braze as quickly as possible, using just enough heat to get the job done, but not heating the tube a greater distance from the lug or braze-on than necessary; thus retaining as much of the tube’s inherent strength as possible.
+The trick is to use just enough heat to get the job done, but not heating the tube a greater distance from the lug or braze-on than necessary, thus retaining as much of the tube’s inherent strength as possible.

-Because a frame is like a very stiff steel spring; when the rider makes a sudden effort as when he jumps in a sprint; the frame gives or flexes slightly.
+Because a frame is like a very stiff steel spring, when the rider makes a sudden effort as when he jumps in a sprint, the frame gives or flexes slightly.
 This is desirable, but the operative word here is “Slightly."
-It is like the difference between an athlete jumping from a concrete track or floor, and one jumping from a Tartan track surface or floor made from wooden boards.
+It is like the difference between an athlete jumping from a concrete track or floor, and one jumping from a Tartan track surface or a floor made from wooden boards.